edbeato/cyclistic_case_study/README.md

 5.) **Casual riders have most of their rides on the weekend** and **annual members mostly ride during the week.**

+The **average ride duration of casual riders spikes on the weekend and dips down during the week,** but for members it is very consistent.

 6.)
-The trends between the groups are **similar when compaing total rides per month.** Both peak in number of rides during the summer and slow down in the winter months.
-The **one differece** is that the the casual riders see **a spike in average ride duration the spring time** that slowly comes back down after the summer while the annual riders have a consistent ride duration throughout the year.
+Casual riders see **a spike in average ride duration the spring time** that slowly comes back down after the summer while the annual riders have a consistent ride duration throughout the year.

+The trends between the groups are similar when compaing total rides per month.
+Both peak in number of rides during the summer and slow down in the winter months.

 <img width="786" alt="Screenshot 2024-04-10 at 10 48 13 AM" src="https://github.com/edbeato/Cyclistic_Case_Study/assets/163080154/5ae8a410-cca1-4eb1-8e2a-dbe834a87691">